-The Russell Berrie Foundation celebrated thirteen remarkable individuals and recognized their outstanding heroism and community service at the 18th Russ Berrie Award for Making A Difference
+The Russell Berrie Foundation celebrated ten remarkable individuals and recognized their outstanding heroism and community service at the 19th Russ Berrie Award for Making A Difference

-On April 30, 2014, thirteen New Jersey residents were recognized as unsung heroes at the eighteen annual Russ Berrie Awards for Making A Difference.
+On May 4, 2015, ten New Jersey residents were recognized as unsung heroes at the nineteen annual Russ Berrie Awards for Making A Difference.
 The ceremony, held on the campus of Ramapo College, highlighted the positive impact of the awardees on the lives of Garden State residents.
 Over 241 guests attended the ceremony including past awardees, government officials and community and business leaders, the President of Ramapo College and Trustees and staff of the Russell Berrie Foundation.
 Nominations for awards are made by members of the community and winners are selected by a Committee of community leaders.
 The top honoree received a cash prize of $50,000; the second place honoree received $35,000 and the third place honoree received $25,000.
-Eight awards with a $5,000 cash prize each were also announced.
+Seven awards with a $5,000 cash prize each were also announced.

 To learn more about the awards and how to nominate an unsung heroe please see Angelica_Berrie_PSA_Year_Round and follow this link Ramapo College of New Jersey || Russ Berrie Award for Making a Difference.